VH-Lab/NDI-matlab/docs/reference/+ndi/+app/oridirtuning.m.md

   In the base class, B is always 0 with ERRORMSG 'Base class always returns invalid.'

-Help for ndi.app.oridirtuning/isvalid_appdoc_struct is inherited from superclass NDI.APP.APPDOC
+Help for ndi.app.oridirtuning/isvalid_appdoc_struct is inherited from superclass ndi.app.appdoc
 ```

 ---